 Looking for a New Year's Resolution?

-1) You've declared your major, but unsure what you can do with it in the "Real World"
+1) You've declared your major, but unsure what you can do with it in the "Real World"2) You want to find an internship, but not sure where to start

 3) The Public Service Fair (Jan.
 26) and Career and Internship Fair (Jan.
 31) are just around the corner- gotta get that resume up to date!